 We're making BIG history here.

-The Big History Summer Institute at Dominican University of California is a unique five-day seminar for college and university faculty interested in learning and teaching Big History.
+The Big History Summer Institute at Dominican University of California is a unique five-day seminar for college and university faculty members interested in learning and teaching Big History.
 The informative and hands-on sessions provide instruction in the content of Big History while focusing on the sharing of pedagogical strategies for conveying that content to students in an interactive and engaging manner.
-The Summer Institute draws on the expertise of noted faculty: Cynthia Brown, Dominican's resident Big Historian, author of Big History: From the Big Bang to the Present, and winner of the American Book Award; experienced Dominican Big History faculty and contributors to Teaching Big History; and experts in related fields such as cosmology, religion, art, and philosophy.
+The Summer Institute draws on the expertise of noted scholars: Cynthia Brown, Dominican's resident Big Historian, author of Big History: From the Big Bang to the Present, and winner of the American Book Award; experienced Dominican Big History faculty members and contributors to Teaching Big History; and experts in related fields such as cosmology, religion, art, and philosophy.